- 7 hours ago

-The likes of Kylian Mbappe, Robert Lewandowski, Luka Modric, Arda Guler, Florian Wirtz, Scott McTominay, Kai Havertz, Nicolo Barella and Alvaro Morata are some of the biggest names to have also found the net at Euro 2024.
+The likes of Kylian Mbappe, Robert Lewandowski, Luka Modric, Arda Guler, Scott McTominay, Nicolo Barella and Alvaro Morata were some of the biggest names to have also found the net at Euro 2024.

-Although the main focus of every player is to win Euro 2024 with their nation, several players will also be interested in the Golden Boot award.
+Although the main focus of every player was to win Euro 2024 with their nation, several players were clearly interested in the Golden Boot award.

 READ MORE: Euro 2024 most assists

-It is a highly-coveted prize and as a result, the race to end Euro 2024 as the competition’s top scorer promises to be a fierce one.
+It is a highly-coveted prize and as a result, the race to end Euro 2024 as the competition’s top scorer was a fierce one, with six players ultimately having to share the trophy.

-Below, FootballTransfers runs through the top goalscorer race at Euro 2024.
+Below, FootballTransfers runs through the top goalscorers at Euro 2024.

 READ MORE: European Championship all-time top scorers - Ronaldo, Griezmann and the greatest goal kings